Which skills does Ignite by Hatch™ address?

 A larger version is attached at the bottom of this article for greater detail.

-- In the Insights reporting system, Administrators, Teachers, and Parents can see how children are progressing through the skill levels in these Subdomains using the Child Skill Details report.
+- In the Insights reporting system, Administrators, Teachers, and Families can see how children are progressing through the skill levels in these Subdomains using the Child Skill Details report.

 - Educators can visit REPORTS > Child Progress, then select the name of a child to view the Child Skill Details.

-- Parents can simply log in and select the Progress tile on their dashboards to see a detailed report for their child.
+- Families can simply log in and select the Progress tile on their dashboards to see a detailed report for their child.

 - This article lists the Domains, Strands, Subdomains, and skill level descriptions.
 The descriptions are numbered here according to their skill level.